data-skeptic/blog/episodes/2015/the-cornbread-episode-on-over-dispersion.md

 ## Cornbread and Overdispersion

-For our 50th episode we enduldge a bit by cooking Linhda's previously mentioned "healthy" cornbread.
+For our 50th episode we indulgent a bit by cooking Linh Da's previously mentioned "healthy" cornbread.
 This leads to a discussion of the statistical topic of overdispersion in which the variance of some distribution is larger than what one's underlying model will account for.

 ### Linhda's Healthy Cornbread Recipe<